SaaS spend reduction

 - Your primary goal is security governance, not cost reduction

-- You need a full procurement platform with vendor negotiation services
+- You need a full enterprise procurement platform with vendor negotiation services

 2026 proof refresh